menu

 Conclusion

-We’ve been sold a lie that more is always better.
-More speed, more work, more noise.
-This path only leads to burnout and a feeling of being constantly behind.
+We’ve been sold the idea that more is always better — more speed, more output, more noise.
+That path leads to exhaustion and the persistent sense of being behind no matter how much you do.

 Author